 Blogging for SohoSpark got me journaling again.
 As I poked around for blog ideas, I got inspired.
 My most important takeaway has been that there aren't any rules.
-It’s your own personal journal; you do what you want with it.
-If you don’t have time to write every day, that’s okay.
+It’s my own personal journal; I can do whatever I want with it.
+If I don’t have time to write every day, that’s okay.
 If I want to glue ephemera into it, that’s okay too.
-And if you realize that a journal isn’t working for you--either because of its physical characteristics or because your vision for it went sideways--that is fine.
+And if I realize that a notebook isn’t working--either because of its physical characteristics or because my vision for it went sideways--that's also okay.
 Just move on.
 It’s no biggie.
 The important thing is to figure out the best journal for me, and go with it.

 This freedom to do whatever my little heart desired, plus the multitude of topic ideas swirling around the interwebs, kicked me into gear.
 I wanted to start writing--and handwriting--more.
 I chose a new cute notebook to write in--SohoSpark's Dogs Journal.
 I intended to follow the time-worn path of writing introspectively about life events.
 Instead, it segued into a book of unsent letters.